 Distributor Action: The wholesale distributor will notify the manufacturer that they received a product and that there is no associated purchase order for the product.
 The size of the shipment will impact the resolution and whether the wholesale distributor would be able to refuse the shipment if the carrier has not left or create a PO to receive and quarantine the product until EPCIS data could be sent by the manufacturer.
-If the carrier has left and the distributor does not wish to keep the product, they should work with the manufacture to further disposition the product.
+If the carrier has left and the distributor does not wish to keep the product, they should work with the manufacturer to further disposition the product.

 In any instance, the wholesale distributor could provide to the manufacturer information to help the manufacturer identify and investigate the potential miss-shipment.